shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ways-of-buying-ad-inventory.md

 ### CPM

-CPM (cost per mille) is where the advertiser pays a flat amount per 1000 impressions.
+CPM (cost per mile) is where the advertiser pays a flat amount per 1000 impressions.
 This is good for publishers as they will get paid for every impression and risk nothing on ad performance.

 - As a buyer, a $1 CPM price means that if my ad is shown 1000 times, I pay $1.
 - As a seller, a $1 CPM price means that I'll receive $1 for every thousand ads I display.